pran-7-5/eco_style/README.md

 Ban public chairs, seats from cement, plastic, stone and metal.
 By wood only.
 Stop building statues.
 Planet doesn't even like a stone to be picked up.
 Banning of street lights and poles = solar powered, 20 w LED enough, should be mounted on a tree rather than steel pole.

-Equipment
+Technology upgradation
 ________________________________________________
+Now where is the 5G, I live in the biggest city in my state but still using 4G.
+China is launching 6G.
+Looks like soon I will be a Chinese slave.

+Lacks semiconductor fab intel, nvidia.

 Banning of paper.
-Banning of currency notes immediately and digital apps are already there.
+Banning of currency notes immediately and digital apps and CBDC are already there.
 I don't think that banks will be required.

 The clay artists and over jobs where heat curing is required, the oven power should be solar not wood or coal.